'RHOBH' Star Erika Jayne Splits From Husband Tom Girardi

 The Real Housewives of Beverly Hills star announced the news on Tuesday.

-"After much consideration, I have decided to end my marriage to Tom Girardi," Erika told E!
-News in a statement.
+"After much consideration, I have decided to end my marriage to Tom Girardi," Erika tells ET in a statement.
 "This is not a step taken lightly or easily.
 I have great love and respect for Tom and for our years and the lives we built together."

-"It is my absolute wish to proceed through this process with respect and with the privacy that both Tom and I deserved," she added.
+"It is my absolute wish to proceed through this process with respect and with the privacy that both Tom and I deserved," she adds.
 "I request others give us that privacy as well."

 Erika, 49, and Tom, 81, tied the knot in 1999.
 She was also previously married to Thomas Zizzo, with whom she shares 26-year-old son Tommy.